bottledcode/RFC/drafts/records.md

 One or more properties defined in the inline constructor may have a default value declared using the same syntax and rules as any other default parameter declared in methods/functions.
-If a property has a default value, it is optional when instantiating the record and PHP will assign the default value to the property.
+If a property has a default value, it is optional when instantiating the record, and PHP will assign the default value to the property.

 ``` php
 record Rectangle(int $x, int $y = 10);